petetalksweb/StreetArtTab/README.md

 ## What if I don't use Google Chrome?

-Go ahead and just set [streetarttab.com](https://streetarttab.com/) as your homepage then!
+You clearly have bigger issues than worrying about what shows up on your new tab page... but for now just go ahead and set [streetarttab.com](https://streetarttab.com/) as your homepage.

 ## How it works